 ERP implementation mistakes can cost your company money, time, workforce, and growth opportunities.
 The financial and cultural well-being of the entire company is on the line, and the costs of failure range from disruptive to disastrous.
 You must tread carefully.

-We’ve already taken a look at the most common pitfalls in ERP implementation.
+We’ve already taken a look at the most common ERP implementation failure reasons.
 Now, let us go over the steps you can take to minimize risk and make your ERP project implementation journey as smooth as possible.

 Articulate and endorse the company’s vision

-Implementing an ERP system is always a challenging task.
-The clearer vision you have, the more organized your processes will be.
+Integrating any ERP system is always a challenging task, so no wonder many companies face ERP implementation failures.
+Yet, the key thing to bear in mind – the clearer vision you have, the more organized your processes will be.
 Determining the best idea for your organization can guide decision-makers throughout the entire implementation process.
 This will not only help you choose the right ERP system but also get more clarity and confidence in the project’s success and gain the much-needed buy-in from the stakeholders.